 Our ability to grow successfully requires an effective planning and management process.
 We plan to increase the scope of our operations and the size of our direct sales force domestically and internationally.
-For example, we have leased a new facility in Livermore, California and plan to move our corporate headquarters and manufacturing operations into this facility in 2004.
+For example, we have leased a new facility in Livermore, California and have begun the process of completing the building improvements and plan to move our corporate headquarters and manufacturing operations into this facility in 2004.
 Our growth could place a significant strain on our management systems, infrastructure and other resources.
 To manage our growth effectively, we must invest the necessary capital and continue to improve and expand our systems and infrastructure in a timely and efficient manner.
 Those resources might not be available when we need them, which would limit our growth.
 Our officers have limited experience in managing large or rapidly growing businesses.
-In addition, the majority of our management has no experience in managing a public company or communicating with securities analysts and public company investors.
+In addition, our management has limited experience in managing a public company or communicating with securities analysts and public company investors.
 Our controls, systems and procedures might not be adequate to support a growing public company.
 If our management fails to respond effectively to changes in our business, our business might not succeed.